 Phytocannabinoids, endocannabinoids and artificial cannabinoids are therefore all indiscriminately cannabinoids.
 The qualifier added to them only mentions where they are produced.
 In all cases, these are chemicals capable ofactivate our endocannabinoid system (SEC), intervening in particular inbalance of our nervous system and our immune system.

 The best known of these are the Δ9‐Tetrahydrocannabinol (THC) and cannabidiol (CBD).
-However, there are dozens of them, certainly even hundreds, all having more or less marked and diverse effects on our body.
+There are, however, dozens of them, certainly even hundreds, all having more or less marked and diverse effects on our body.

 What about cannabimetics in all of this?